MoodMinds/traverse-streams/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to Traverse Streams!
+Thank you for your interest in contributing to **Traverse Streams**!

 **Project Status: Experimental and Under Development**